saeedhalabi/Frontend-Learning-project/readme.md

 [Figma Design](https://www.figma.com/file/XTIleSMn2OMkGh9xuMqbsb/Fortnite-Gaming-Timeline?type=design&node-id=0%3A1&mode=design&t=0ID5rD3RGKTEf5Ee-1)

-# Learnings, Technologies, and Challenges
+# Learnings, Applications used, and Challenges

 ### What I Learned
 Throughout the development of the Fortnite TimeWarp project, I gained valuable insights and skills in: